luca-zonca/F1-Data-Analysis/README.md

 For more detailed analyses of races, I will also use [FastF1](https://docs.fastf1.dev/), an impressive library that provides comprehensive race telemetry and detailed session data, making it a fantastic tool for in-depth analysis.

 ## Visualization Method
-As a note, my preferred method for creating visualizations is Plotly because of its interactive plots.
-Unfortunately, Plotly visualizations do not display directly on GitHub, but you can still view them in the provided notebooks or by following the links to the hosted versions.
+As a note, my preferred method for creating visualizations is Plotly because of the interactivity it offers, making the visualizations more dynamic and engaging.
+Unfortunately, Plotly visualizations do not display directly on GitHub.
+For that reason, the links provided in the next section don't point to the notebooks in the repository, but rather to their nbviewer renderings.
+In general, apart from the advantage of showcasing Plotly visualizations, I find it to be a better experience to view notebooks on nbviewer rather than the embedded view on GitHub because of the cleaner and more inviting interface.

 ## Project Overview
 The essence of this project is that it will always be a work in progress.
 I will regularly update this repository with new analyses whenever I find something interesting to add, explore, or discover.
 Thank you for joining me on this journey!